codurance/academy-walking-1-typescript-base-jest/README.md

 npm install
 ```
 6. You can rename the github repo to the kata name from the Settings tab
-7. Copy and paste the instructions to the team
+7. Copy and paste the bash instructions to the team so they can use your forked repo

 # Typescript + Jest Kata Seed